kevinmaes/generation-art/design-specs/cli-metadata-analysis-spec.md

 ## Overview

 This document defines the CLI-level metadata analysis system that performs comprehensive graph calculations and analysis during the GEDCOM parsing/augmentation phase.
-This analysis runs **once** during CLI processing and provides rich, structured metadata for transformers to consume.
+This analysis runs **once** during CLI processing and generates a dual data structure: full data with metadata and PII-stripped data for LLM consumption.

 ## Core Principles